-Installation, Setup, and Ease of Use
+Installation, Setup, and Ease of Use (5 out of 5)

 Rather than look at these components separately, I have decided to lump them together into one category.
 The thought being that without each of these three components of installation, setup, and ease of use, the software would be useless.
 Luckily, Rosetta Stone’s software scores perfectly on all three of these components, allowing the user to spend less time worrying about getting the software up and running and more time on actual learning.
 The interface is amazingly simple to understand in comparison to other language software, with little time spent wondering, “What do I do now?"
 Installation is fast and reliable and I was up and running with the software in mere minutes.